norlis/hydra/README.md

 3. List the Cloud Map service to discover peer IPs and `Join` them.
 4. Gossip heartbeats + topology over memberlist from then on.
 5. Deregister from Cloud Map on graceful shutdown.

+**Set `HYDRA_GOSSIP_SECRET` in production** (same value on every peer) so the gossip channel is AES-encrypted and only authorized nodes can join.
+Without it, anything that can reach port `7946/udp` in the VPC can join the cluster and hijack the hash ring.
+Store the key in AWS Secrets Manager or SSM Parameter Store and inject it at startup.

 ### IAM policy